S3-working-group/s3-practical-guide/S3-practical-guide.md

 **Changes to Patterns:**

-- _Agreement_: be clear about expectations
+- _Agreement_: description now mentions that any expectations should be recorded
-- _Describe Deliverables_: ...
+- _Describe Deliverables_: updated summary
 - _Describe Organizational Drivers_: more information on summarizing drivers
 - _Resolve Objections_: added summary and description